lorisleiva/laravel-actions-docs/2.x/basic-usage.md

 And that's it!
 Now, when we reach the `asController` method, we know for sure the validation was successful and we can access the validated data using `$request->validated()` like we're used to.

-## Run as a command
+## Running as a command

 Before wrapping up this tutorial, let's see how we could run our action as a command.

 Similarly to what we did earlier, we simply need to implement the `asCommand` method to transform our command line arguments and options into a user object and a password.
-This methods accepts a `Command` instead as an argument which can be used to both read input and write output.
+This methods accepts a `Command` as an argument which can be used to both read input and write output.

 Additionally we need to provide the command signature and description via the `$commandSignature` and `$commandDescription` properties.